 Story

-Hyperbaric Oxygen Therapy helped me get over the line in my cancer recovery.
+Hyperbaric Oxygen Therapy (HBOT) helped me get over the line in my cancer recovery.
 It’s a wonderful primary healthcare intervention and reaches parts the NHS cannot reach.

 Please help me raise funds for the Oxfordshire Multiple Sclerosis Therapy Centre (OMSTC) so more people can access hyperbaric oxygen and the other services offered.